MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tasks/br-00053-3-generate-emails-approved-nf-e-attach-danfe-pdf-files-nf-e-xml-files-emails.md

 # required metadata

 title: Generate emails for approved NF-e and attach DANFE PDF files and NF-e XML files to the emails (Brazil)
-description: You can generate the Documento Auxiliar da Nota Fiscal Eletrônica (DANFE) for a Nota Fiscal eletrônica (NF-e) as a PDF file.
+description: You can generate a PDF file from the Documento Auxiliar da Nota Fiscal Eletrônica (DANFE) for a Nota Fiscal eletrônica (NF-e).
 author: sndray
 manager: AnnBe
 ms.date: 06/26/2017